yeetzone/docker-dontstarvetogether/README.md

 More advanced commands to maintain the server-image and other stuff.

 **Update the Server-Image**
+Updates the `dstacademy/server` image from the Docker Hub if updates are available.
 Docker Engine:
 `docker pull dstacademy/server`
 Docker Compose:
 `docker-compose pull`

 **List all created servers/containers**
+Prints an overview of all available servers.
 Docker Engine:
 `docker ps -a`
 Docker Compose:
 `docker-compose ps`

+**Attach to the Server**
+Attaches the terminal to a running server which enables input of server [commands][reference-commands] and to observe the server output.
+To detach without stopping the server press `ctrl+p` followed by `ctrl+q`.
+Docker Engine:
+`docker attach dst-server`

 ## Configuration
 Configuration of the server happens through environment variables, which can be passed to